Qihoo360/doraemon/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/Qihoo360/doraemon/blob/master/LICENSE)

-Doraemon is a **[Prometheus](https://prometheus.io)** based monitor system ,which are made up of three components——the Rule Engine,the Alert Gateway and the Web-UI.Instead of configuring alarm rules in config file,this system can configure alarm rules dynamically through the Web-UI and integrates many customized alarm functions.
+Doraemon is a **[Prometheus](https://prometheus.io)** based monitor system ,which are made up of three components —— the Rule Engine,the Alert Gateway and the Web-UI.
+Instead of configuring alarm rules in config file,this system can configure alarm rules dynamically through the Web-UI and integrates many customized alarm functions.

 ## Features